CHA2DS2-VAScStart Assessment

 How often should I reassess?

-Reassess periodically, especially when clinical status changes (new conditions, aging, etc.).
+Review periodically, particularly when clinical status changes (new conditions, aging, etc.).

 Important notice

-This tool is for education only and does not replace clinical judgment.
-Consult a qualified clinician for diagnosis and treatment.
+This tool is educational and does not replace clinical judgment.
+Seek a qualified clinician for diagnosis and treatment.

 Evidence & references